Assessment

 For our parents, we aim to engage them with their child’s learning through using Seesaw.
 The purpose of assessment information is to inform planning and to identify children who may need extra support.
 A summative cohort document will be produced each term for English Reading, English Writing, Maths and Science.
 This will be based upon the mastery statements for each subject.
 Judgements will be made based on information from the assessment documents, assessment feedback from the children and teaching teams, observations and work contained in books.
 The cohort document will contribute to Pupil Progress Analysis meetings and discussions and contribute towards accountability data.

 Parents have two ‘planned’ for pupil parent meetings where they meet to discuss their child’s progress and attainment.
-However, due to SCS open door policies, meetings can be arranged at any time throughout the year.
+However, due to SBS open door policies, meetings can be arranged at any time throughout the year.
 The school constantly works on improving communication and building a partnership, so regular parental engagement activities take place throughout the school year.